abriqqi.com

 Elena visits her granny almost every month

-There is no explanation why some of these expressions need only an article, the others are used without an article, but with a preposition.
-Just memorize them as they are.
+There is no explanation why some of these expressions need only an article, while the others are used with no article, but with a preposition, or require both of them.
+Just memorize these time markers as they are.

 The full list of Spanish time markers is much longer than this one.
-You will, certainly, discover more of them throughout the course.
+You will, for sure, discover more of them throughout the course.
 All you need to do for now is to learn these ones.
 In combination with the verbs in Presente, they will make your speech really powerful.

 Ejercicio 1